grpc/grpc.io/content/en/docs/guides/performance.md

     1.  **Create a separate channel for each area of high load** in the application, or

-    2.  **Use a pool of gRPC channels** to randomly distribute RPCs over multiple connections (channels must have different channel args to prevent re-use so define a use-specific channel arg such as channel number). \
+    2.  **Use a pool of gRPC channels** to distribute RPCs over multiple connections (channels must have different channel args to prevent re-use so define a use-specific channel arg such as channel number). \

     ***Side note:*** *The gRPC team has plans to add a feature to fix these performance issues, so any solution involving creating multiple channels is a temporary workaround that should eventually not be needed.*

 ### C++